ijlaldev007/crime-report/README.md

   - Handle duplicate email errors
   - Database connection failures

-#### Subtask 1.1.3: JWT Authentication
+#### Subtask 1.1.3: NextAuth Integration
-- **User Story**: As a registered user, I want my session to be managed securely with JWT tokens so that I can maintain a persistent and secure connection to the platform
+- **User Story**: As a registered user, I want my session to be managed securely with NextAuth so that I can maintain a persistent and secure connection to the platform
 - **Constraints**:
-  - Store tokens in HTTP-only cookies
+  - NextAuth.js v4+
-  - Secure token handling
+  - HTTP-only cookies for sessions
 - **Needs**:
-  - JWT expiration and refresh tokens
+  - Credentials provider setup
-  - Session management
+  - Session callback configuration
 - **Error Boundaries**:
-  - Handle invalid/expired tokens
+  - Handle OAuth provider errors
   - Session creation failures

 ---